tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 longer than 4 octets are not subject to registration and MUST NOT appear in this registry.

-The initial registry contents are:
+The initial registry content is:

 | Value     | Name        | Description                | Change Controller | Reference |
 |:=========:|:===========:|:==========================:|:====:|:=======:|
 | `[0x00]`  | base-cTLS   | Base cTLS 1.3-only Profile | IESG | RFCXXXX |

-> RFC EDITOR: Please replace the value TBD with the value assigned by IANA, and the value XXXX to the RFC number assigned for this document.
+> RFC EDITOR: Please replace the value XXXX to the RFC number assigned for this document.

 --- back